Household Economy Analysis (HEA) Baseline Database

 Loading new Baseline Storage Sheets (BSS) into the database requires the import to recognize the data in the various worksheets and allocate the correct standard metadata.
 Data that cannot be recognized automatically because it uses different terminology or different cell locations to the norm must be reconciled manually, requiring additional effort.

-Below are recommendations for data entry in a BSS that ensure that it will be easy to load into the HEA Baseline Database.
+This page contains recommendations for general BSS setup.
+The Livelihood Strategies page contains recommendations for data entry in a BSS.
+These guidelines ensure that data will be easy to load into the HEA Baseline Database.
 Data that differs from these norms cannot be recognized automatically and must be reconciled manually, requiring additional effort and risking additional data entry errors.

 Spatial files